lenigmacedo/discord-bot/README.md

 2. Rebuild the Docker containers with `docker-compose up --build`.
 3. Done!

-## Plans

-This bot is in continuous development, and is only in its beginning phase.
-Then I will continue to make the bot more versatile and powerful!
-Not yet sure what those features may be!

 ## Licensed under the GNU GPL v3

 Discord YouTube Bot, an open source Discord YouTube Bot.